 Yes.
-SCCO accepts the GRE, MCAT, DAT, and PCAT in place of the OAT.
+SCCO accepts the MCAT and DAT in place of the OAT.

-From the time you apply, it takes three to four weeks before SCCO receives your verified application from OptomCAS.
+From the time you apply, it can take three to four weeks before SCCO receives your verified application from OptomCAS.

-After SCCO receives your application, you will then be prompted via email to pay SCCO’s secondary application fee of $75.00 and the review of your application by SCCO Admissions will begin.
+After SCCO receives your application, you will be prompted via email to pay SCCO’s secondary application fee.
+Once this fee is paid, the review of your application by SCCO Admissions will begin.

-COVID-19 Accommodations: SCCO’s standard policy requires prerequisite coursework to be completed for a letter grade and that labs be completed in the classroom.
+COVID-19 Accommodations: SCCO’s standard policy requires prerequisite coursework to be completed for a letter grade and that physics and chemistry labs be completed in the classroom.
 For any coursework/labs completed between Winter 2020 through Spring 2022, Pass/No Pass grading and virtual labs for prerequisite coursework will be accepted.

 Yes.
 The Fitness Center is located on the main campus next to the parking structure.
 It features locker rooms, showers, cardio equipment, free weights, weight machines and flat-screen TVs.
 Use of all fitness center amenities is free for all enrolled MBKU students.
 Prefer to exercise outdoors?
 You can take advantage of the many hiking and biking trails nearby, as well as several beautiful regional parks nearby.